-These are qualifying companies that enjoy 'tax holiday status' in terms of section 37H of the Income Tax Act, Act 58 of 1962.
+These are qualifying companies that enjoy 'tax holiday status' in terms of section 37H of the Taxation Laws Amendment Act.
 Companies could only qualify under this section in terms of approved qualifying projects applied for up until 30 September 1999.